kenn/sunzi/README.md

 Cloud Support
 -------------

-You can setup a new VM / teardown an existing VM interactively.
+You can setup a new VM, or teardown an existing VM interactively.
 Use `sunzi setup` and `sunzi teardown` for that.

 The following screenshot says it all.